-Norway’s ODA to health stood at US$585million in 2015 and accounted for 14% of its total ODA (DAC average: 9%).
-Norway has steadily increased its support for health since 2013 (from US$519 million) through increased engagement with health-related multilateral organizations.
-Norway’s white paper on Global Health in Foreign and Development Policy (2011) outlines three priorities for the sector: 1) mobilizing at an international level for women’s and children’s rights and health, 2) reducing the burden of disease, with an emphasis on prevention, and 3) promoting human security through health.
+Norway has steadily increased its support for health since 2011 (from US$376 million), mostly due to increased engagement with health-related multilateral organizations.
+Norway’s white paper on Global Health in Foreign and Development Policy (2012) outlines three priorities for the sector: 1) mobilizing at an international level for women’s and children’s rights and health; 2) reducing the burden of disease, with an emphasis on prevention; and 3) promoting human security through health.

 Norway's priority countries for bilateral health cooperation:

-In 2015, Norway’s bilateral ODA to health amounted to US$234 million (40% of its total health ODA).
-Almost half of this amount is channeled as earmarked funding through multilaterals (47%; US$111 million), bringing the total amount of health ODA through multilateral organizations to US$462million.
-Priority areas for bilateral cooperation include reproductive health care (30% in 2015), health systems strengthening (19%), and infectious disease control (11%).
+In 2016, Norway’s bilateral ODA to health amounted to US$221 million.
+More than half of this amount was actually channeled as earmarked funding through multilaterals (57%, or US$127 million).
+Priority areas for bilateral cooperation include basic health care (38% in 2016), health policy and administration (20%), and infectious disease control (11%).

-Strategic orientations for global health are set within the MFA
+Strategic orientation for global health is set within the MFA

-Norway’s Ambassador and Permanent Representative to the United Nations and Other International Organizations in Geneva, currently represented by Hans Brattskar, is a key actor in the implementation of Norway’s multilateral funding for health.
+Norway’s Ambassador and Permanent Representative to the United Nations and Other International Organizations in Geneva, currently Hans Brattskar, is a key actor in the implementation of Norway’s multilateral funding for health.
 The Mission in Geneva represents Norway at WHO and participates in the governance of global health organizations.
 Within the MFA, the Department for Economic Relations and Development has a Development Policy Section, which has responsibility for education and global health investments.
-Aslak Brun heads this section.
 Bilateral relations are handled by the individual bilateral departments, under the Department of Regional Affairs.
-Strategic priorities have historically been set by the MFA, however, in January 2017, the MFA’s appropriation letter to Norad articulated that Norad was to take responsibility for global health and education, which had previously been managed by the MFA.
+Strategic priorities have historically been set by the MFA; however, in January 2017, the MFA’s appropriation letter to Norad articulated that Norad was to take responsibility for global health and education.
 The implications of this change are as yet unclear.
-As a result, however, Norad’s budget has increased for 2017.
-Norad’s department of global health and education, is in charge of global health under the Director-General of Norad.
+Norad’s department of global health and education is in charge of global health under the Director-General of Norad.